 ISHS acknowledges our unique role as guest educators who are invited into existing school communities to facilitate education.
 ISHS recognizes our responsibility in supporting the knowledge, safety and dignity of all education participants in our sessions within the context of an existing school community.
-ISHS Community Education Services and its facilitators are responsible for facilitating education programming that is safe, welcoming, inclusive, and affirming for all participants.
+ISHS Community Education Services and its facilitators are responsible for facilitating education programming that is safe, welcoming, inclusive and affirming for all participants.
 ISHS recognizes and values the diversity found within all communities and believes that each individual contributes to the strength of the programming.
-ISHS also recognizes that participants and other community members identifying as Gender, Sexual, and Relationship Minorities (GSRM) face a unique set of challenges.
+ISHS also recognizes that Two Spirit, lesbian, gay, bisexual, transgender, intersex, queer or questioning participants (2SLGBTIAQQ) or Gender, Sexual, and Relationship Minorities (GSRM) face a unique set of challenges.

-Individuals of sexual minority groups or those perceived to be members of these groups are frequently the targets of homophobic, transphobic, and/or heterosexist behaviours.
+Individuals of sexual and identity marginalized groups or those perceived to be members of these communities are frequently the targets of homophobic, transphobic, and/or heterosexist behaviours.
 This often has profound social consequences, including discrimination, harassment, physical and sexual violence, social and emotional isolation, substance abuse, homelessness, school truancy and drop-out, self-harm, and suicide.

-It is with this rationale in mind that ISHS community educators recognize their shared responsibility in creating a safe, welcoming, inclusive, and affirming environment for all individuals congruent with that of the host school.
+It is with this rationale in mind and with an understanding that ISHS community educators recognize their shared responsibility in creating a safe welcoming, inclusive and affirming environment for all individuals congruent with that of the host school.

-ISHS's Community Education Programming will promote a safe environment, free from harassment and discrimination, by implementing proactive strategies and guidelines to ensure that GSRM students, allies, and families are equally welcomed and included in all aspects of programming and treated with respect and dignity.
-We aim to do this through a variety of approaches including but not limited to a statement of workshop expectations, including the express acknowledgement of workshop sessions as SOGI-inclusive space as related to the BC and Canadian Human Rights Code and the use of SOGI-inclusive language.
+ISHS's Community Education Programming will promote a safe environment, free from harassment and discrimination, by implementing proactive strategies and guidelines to ensure that 2SLGBTQIA+ and GSRM students, allies and families are equally welcomed and included in all aspects of programming and treated with respect and dignity.
+We aim to do this through a variety of approaches including but not limited to statement of inclusive workshop expectations, including the express acknowledgement of workshop sessions as SOGI-inclusive space as related to the BC and Canadian Human Rights Code, the use of SOGI-inclusive language and building workshop content as outlined by BC Ministry of Education PHE Curriculum.

-Passed by the Board of Directors, November 26th, 2018
+Passed by ISHS Board of Directors, November 26th, 2018.
+Reference and language updated April 1, 2023.